instagibbs/bolts/XX-eltoo-onchain.md

 ## Rationale

-Only pending HTLCs are at risk, no need to move other outputs unless otherwise required.
+Only pending HTLCs are at risk, no need to resolve other outputs unless otherwise required.

+Claiming the HTLCs should be fee-bumped with RBF during the timeout windows, if the original fee is insufficient.

 ## HTLC Output Handling: Offerer